Skip to Content

 The WNY PGA Junior Tour believes that by maintaining all of the above, by player and spectator, all of the players will thrive and have fun while competing.

 How will I know my tee time and who I will be paired with for an event?
-Tee times and pairings typically go out 2-3 days via email before the scheduled tournament, along with an information sheet that is specific to the event host location.
+Tee times and pairings typically go out 2-3 days via text message to those numbers provided in the registration form before the scheduled tournament.
+All event specifics can be found in the Golf Genius app in the player portal for each event.
 Information like, driving range access, availability & cost of spectator carts, safety items, etc. will also be included.
-Tee times & pairings can also be found on your My Blue Golf app.
+Tee times & pairings can also be found on your Golf Genius app in the player portal.

 What do I do if my player cannot play in an event?
-If your player cannot play in an event they have signed up for, and it is before the entry deadline, follow the attached instructions as you can manage from your MyBlue Golf account.
+If your player cannot play in an event they have signed up for, and it is before the entry deadline, please withdraw them through your Golf Genius account.
 If after the entry deadline, then email Julie Haile at jhaile@pgahq.com.

 What happens if my player wakes up ill the morning of an event?
 Please TEXT Julie Haile at (585) 993-0513.